 Arbitration is the only alternative to court litigation for achieving a final, binding and enforceable resolution of a dispute.

-In Ireland the Arbitration Act 2010 came into effect on 8 June 2010.
+In Ireland the Arbitration Act 2010 (which you can access by clicking here) came into effect on 8 June 2010.
 It provides a structural legal framework for both domestic and international arbitrations.

 The ICC International Court of Arbitration

 Mediation is a flexible settlement technique, conducted privately and confidentially, in which a mediator acts as a neutral facilitator to help the parties try to arrive at a negotiated settlement of their dispute.